LiorSinai/liorsinai.github.io/_posts/2024-07-09-birthday-covering.md

 \end{align}
 $$

-This is only 77% of the simulated value of 0.5739, but it is a good sign that is within the same magnitude.
+This is much closer to the target value (77% of the simulated value).
+This is because with 2364 people it is somewhat likely that only 1 of the 365 birthdays is missing.

 <figure class="post-figure">
 <img class="img-80"